LydiaTrack/ground/deployment/README.md

 # Deployment Directory

-This directory contains the deployment files for the `lydia-track-base` project.
+This directory contains the deployment files for the `lydia-base` project.